-When this field is set to Enabled, the system will power-on to respond to calls coming from an external modem.
+Set this field to Enabled to use the modem ring-on function.
+This will allow your system to power-on to respond to calls coming from an external modem.

 3.1.5.12 Resume On LAN

 If you are using a LAN card that supports the remote wake up function, set this field to Enabled.
 The will allow the network to remotely wake up a Soft Power Down (Soft-Off) PC.
 However, if your system is in the Suspend mode, you can wake up the system only through an IRQ or DMA interrupt.
 Refer to "Wake-On-LAN Connector" in chapter 2 for more information.